Wall Street rallies for its best week since June on rate hopes - ExBulletin

 Bond markets were closed to trading on Veterans Day.
 On Thursday, yields plunged as investors lowered their expectations of how aggressively the Fed will raise rates.

-The market has regularly reacted with exaggerated swings after the monthly inflation data report, according to Jonathan Golub, chief US equity strategist at Credit Suisse.
-And while Thursday’s report was clearly a big positive, the market’s response seems out of step with the magnitude of the surprise.”
+According to Jonathan Golub, chief US equity strategist at Credit Suisse, the market has consistently reacted with exaggerated swings after the monthly inflation data report.
+And while Thursday’s report was clearly a big positive, the markets’ response seems out of step with the magnitude of the surprise.

 Companies doing a lot of business in China and the region were particularly strong on Friday after the easing of anti-COVID restrictions.
 Wynn Resorts rose 8.3% and Las Vegas Sands gained 5.5%.